 Murder Of Fire – Hybrid Dragonknight PVE Build Written guide updated for updated for The Scribes of Fate DLC: Q1 2023 Older video but still relevant.
 This HYBRID Dragonknight build was made for the sole purpose of making the most out of the class in terms of damage and accessibility

-Fury – Stamina Dragonknight PVP Build Written guide updated for Ascending Tide DLC: Q1 2022 Older video but still relevant.
-This particular build wasn’t set for release, more of a personal set-up BUT during the Midyear mayhem event in the live streams, this was so popular and I had so
+Fury – Stamina Dragonknight PVP Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
+This particular build wasn’t set for release, more of a personal set-up BUT during the Midyear mayhem event in the live streams, this was so popular and I had

-Burn – Magicka Dragonknight PVE Build Written guide updated for Ascending Tide DLC: Q1 2022 Older video but the written guide is up to date.
+Burn – Magicka Dragonknight PVE Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 This Magicka Dragonknight is for ALL players and for ALL content, YES even the hardest modes and content in the game!
 There are several different options for gear regardless